kjendrzyca/best-practices/README.md

 - Fake it till you make it
 - Give and get feedback often (it's like commit often but with people)
 - Communication is like a driving car - you don't want to cause an accident
+- If you want to master something you need to teach it

+##Other
+- Java and .Net have been designed to survive enterprise development